Team-Falkor/app/README.md

 To get started with Falkor, follow these steps:

-1. Ensure that you have Bun installed on your system.
-You can find installation instructions [here](https://bun.sh/docs/installation).
+1. Ensure that you have Yarn installed on your system.
+You can find installation instructions [here](https://classic.yarnpkg.com/en/docs/install).

-2. Navigate to the main directory and execute `bun pm trust --all`, this is to tell bun to trust some scripts, if this is not ran it will not install some of webtorrents deps

-3. Navigate to the main directory and execute `bun install`.
-Wait patiently for it to complete the installation of all dependencies.
+2. Navigate to the main directory and execute `yarn install`.
+This command will install all dependencies required for the project.

-4. Set up the necessary environment variables by duplicating the file `.env.example` and renaming it to `.env`.
+3. Set up the necessary environment variables by duplicating the file `.env.example` and renaming it to `.env`.
 Then, fill in the required information.

-5. Run `bun dev` to kick off the development server and watch your changes in real-time.
+4. Run `yarn dev` to kick off the development server and watch your changes in real-time.

 ### IGDB (Twitch)